piedrro/napari-molseeq/MAINTENANCE.md

     %load_ext autoreload
     %autoreload 2

-This will launch and instnace of the viewer and the plugin widget.
+This will launch and instance of the viewer and the plugin widget.

     from napari import Viewer
     viewer = Viewer()